Our Team

 Law Degree (JD): Loyola University, New Orleans

-Brandy’s areas of expertise include:
+Brandy’s areas of law focus includes:

 • Family Law